jumanjihouse/docker-duoauthproxy/README.md

 The image assumes the configuration is at `/etc/duoauthproxy/authproxy.cfg` and provides a basic, default config file.
+Sample files for netscaler secondary authentication and systemd unit file are in the contrib directory of this git repo.

 To provide a custom configuration, create your config at that path on the docker host and run: